MarkVivian/Scripts/powershell/backgroundSet.md

 # backgroundSet.ps1 - Dual Monitor Composite Wallpaper Generator

-A PowerShell script that automatically creates and sets composite wallpapers for dual monitor setups with different orientations.
+A PowerShell script that automatically creates and sets composite wallpapers for dual monitor setups with orientations.
 Designed specifically for mixed horizontal/vertical monitor configurations with automatic image rotation and continuous wallpaper cycling.

 ## Table of Contents